thomas9517/community-scripts/scripts/autobrr_check_feeds/README.md

-Python scripts to check the health of RSS feeds
+Python script to check the health of RSS feeds

 NB: I don't have any Usenet indexers so I don't know if it handles Newsnab feeds correctly